Muskogee, Oklahoma: Economy

 Muskogee is an economic center for eastern Oklahoma, and is home to several industrial activities.
 Georgia-Pacific has a tissue, paper towel, and napkin manufacturing plant in Muskogee.
 The 2.9 million square foot facility is Muskogee's largest employer with 800 workers.

 On January 22, 2025, ground was broken on the Stardust Power Inc. $1.2 billion lithium refinery in Muskogee, near the Port of Muskogee.
 The initial production line will produce up to 25,000 metric tons of battery-grade lithium per year, with a projected second phase doubling that capacity.

+On November 20, 2025, Google announced two new data centers to be built in the Muskogee area, one near Summit about 7 miles south, and one in Council Hill about 25 miles southeast, on hundreds of acres of land each.
+This forms a part of an investment of $9 billion that Google is spreading across several Oklahoma sites.

 Arts and culture

 Muskogee is home to Honor Heights Park, a World War I memorial park.
 It is planted with azaleas and hosts the annual Azalea Festival each April.
 During the winter, Honor Heights is transformed into the Garden of Lights, a 132 acre Christmas lights display.